- Mention how you would expect the task has to be done by the reader. Explain in detail how to perform the task.

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing directive letters to colleagues
+Further things to consider when writing directive letters to team members

 Directive letters are letters written to give official or authoritative instructions.
 These letters allow individuals or companies to carry out tasks in an efficient way.
 There are countless scenarios that may require one to write a directive letter.
 The most common ones include giving directions on how to carry out a task and introducing or reaffirming new procedures at work.
 It can also be written to a bank to authorize a transfer.